Misconceptions about HIV/AIDS: HIV cannot be spread through casual contact with an HIV infected individual

-HIV-positive individuals can be detected by their appearance
+HIV-positive individuals cannot be detected by their appearance

 Due to media images of the effects of AIDS, many people believe that individuals infected with HIV always appear a certain way, or at least appear different from an uninfected, healthy person.
 In fact, disease progression can occur over a long period of time before the onset of symptoms, and as such, HIV infections cannot be detected based on appearance.

-HIV cannot be transmitted through oral sex
+HIV can be transmitted through oral sex

 Contracting HIV through oral sex is possible, but it is much less likely than from anal sex and penile–vaginal intercourse.
 No cases of such a transmission were observed in a sample of 8965 people performing receptive oral sex.

-HIV is transmitted by mosquitoes
+HIV is not transmitted by mosquitoes

 When mosquitoes bite a person, they do not inject the blood of a previous victim into the person they bite next.
 Mosquitoes do, however, inject their saliva into their victims, which may carry diseases such as dengue fever, malaria, yellow fever, or West Nile virus and can infect a bitten person with these diseases.
 HIV is not transmitted in this manner.
 On the other hand, a mosquito may have HIV-infected blood in its gut, and if swatted on the skin of a human who then scratches it, transmission is hypothetically possible, though this risk is extremely small, and no cases have yet been identified through this route.

-HIV survives for only a short time outside the body
+HIV can survive for extended periods outside the body

 HIV can survive at room temperature outside the body for hours if dry (provided that initial concentrations are high), and for weeks if wet (in used syringes/needles).
 However, the amounts typically present in bodily fluids do not survive nearly as long outside the body—generally no more than a few minutes if dry.

-HIV can infect only homosexual men and drug users
+HIV does not only infect homosexual men and drug users

 HIV can transmit from one person to another if an engaging partner is HIV positive.
 In the United States, the main route of infection is via homosexual anal sex, while for women transmission is primarily through heterosexual contact.
 It is true that anal sex (regardless of the sex of the receptive partner) carries a higher risk of infection than most sex acts, but most penetrative sex acts between any individuals carry some risk.
 Properly used condoms can reduce this risk.

-An HIV-infected person cannot have children
+An HIV-infected person can have children

 HIV-infected women remain fertile, although in late stages of HIV disease a pregnant woman may have a higher risk of miscarriage.
 Normally, the risk of transmitting HIV to the unborn child is between 15 and 30%.
 However, this may be reduced to just 2–3% if patients carefully follow medical guidelines.